-In tables 1 to 5 we can informally check the performance of the various methods.
-On the top part of each table we have the relative (to PCR) mean square forecast errors and in the lower part the relative mean absolute forecast error, we considered several sample sizes, so that one can evaluate the performance on small and on bigger samples.
-Naturally the bigger is the sample size the lesser is the number of feasible estimations.
+In tables 1 to 5 we can check the performance of the various methods.
+On the top part of each table we have the relative (to PCR) mean square forecast errors and on the lower part the relative mean absolute forecast error.
+We considered several sample sizes, so that one can evaluate the performance on small and on larger samples.
+Naturally, the larger the sample size is, the lesser the number of feasible estimations is.